galluzzojulian/codone/README.md

 - Synchronizing pages and site data
 - Enhanced development workflows with debugging tools
 - Supabase integration for persistent data storage

+## 🎉 Release v0.8.0

+This release includes several key improvements and fixes:
+- **Code Adder Functional:** The core functionality for adding and managing custom code snippets is now fully operational.
+- **Sitewide Editing Removed:** Removed the previous sitewide code editing feature to focus on more granular, page-specific code management.
+- **File Deletion Implemented:** Users can now delete individual code files from their projects.

 ## 🎉 Release v0.7.0